WPCD-Workflows/documentation/source/ets.rst

    :align: center

-Switches in the field *FREQUENCY OF CALLING THE PHYSICS ACTORS* define how many times the the actors of a certain cathegory (equilibrium, transport, etc.) should be called in a single time step.
+Switches in the field *FREQUENCY OF CALLING THE PHYSICS ACTORS* define how many times the actors of a certain cathegory (equilibrium, transport, etc.) should be called.
-By selecting *YES* all actors of this cathegory will be called every iteration By selecting *NO* all actors of this cathegory will be called only ones in a time step

 Switches and parameters in the field *CONTROL PARAMETERS* define how iterations are done